parrt/cs652/projects/smalltalk.md

 **BLOCK instruction**.
 This instruction is critical to understanding how Smalltalk executes code.
 The `BLOCK` instruction pushes a `BlockDescriptor` onto the operand stack of the active context and is like a function pointer to a block or method.
 There are four fields:

 * `compiledBlock`.
-A reference to the `STCompiledBlock` containing the bytecode and liberals for this block.
+A reference to the `STCompiledBlock` containing the bytecode and literals for this block.
 * `enclosingContext`.
 This refers to the active context that created the block descriptor and represents the immediately enclosing block.
 * `enclosingMethodContext`.
 This is a shortcut up the `enclosingContext` chain to the method enclosing this contex.
-To perform a return, we unwind the `invokingContext` stack until we reach one level above `enclosingMethodContext` and then push the return result on that context's stack.
+To perform a return, we unwind the `invokingContext` stack until we reach one level before `enclosingMethodContext` and then push the return result on that context's stack.
 * `receiver`.
 This is the receiver of the enclosing method that created this block descriptor.

 Descriptors are created from a `STCompiledBlock` and the active `BlockContext`.

 The `value` message effectively converts a block descriptor into a block context and pushes it as the active context.
-That means that the next iteration of the fetch-decode-execute cycle will start executing the block's bytecode.
+That means that the next iteration of the VM fetch-decode-execute cycle will start executing the block's bytecode.
 Here is what the context stack looks like during the execution of the `value` message and after the first instruction of the block (`push_local`):

 <img src="images/smalltalk-block2.png" width=600 align=middle>